 Those Who Leave the Jedi Are Disgraced

 Instead of the bitterness we might expect, Master Nu speaks of Dooku fondly.
 Indeed, the Council talks about Dooku with respect and trust.
-They cannot believe he'd fall to the dark side and continue to defend him until his villainy is too apparent to ignore.
+They cannot believe he'd fall to the dark side and continue to defend him until his villainy becomes too apparent to ignore.

 The dark side is selfish and indulgent.
 The light side is self-sacrificing and forgiving.
 There is no room for vengeance or anger, but these feelings are natural and beg to be expressed.
 It's tempting to think there could be some way to thread the needle and walk both paths.

-Imagine a Jedi who does not let offenses pass without answering them.
-Who gets angry about injustice and fights back.
+Imagine a Jedi who does not let offenses pass without answering them, who gets angry about injustice and fights back.
 He defends those he loves and finds a balance between the dark and light.

 Unfortunately, that's not possible with the Force.
 George Lucas states, “The Force has two sides – [Light and Dark].
 It is not an inherently malevolent or a benevolent thing.
 It has a bad side to it, involving hate and fear, and it has a good side, involving love, charity, fairness, and hope.”